Masking update: As of October 16, 2024, masks are required in patient care areas, patient rooms and waiting rooms.

 Working from Mount Sinai Hospital’s new Rapid Response Satellite Pathology Unit (RRSPU), the pathologist delivers a preliminary diagnosis to the surgeon within 20 minutes.

-The addition of the RRSPU is one of many highly-anticipated upgrades planned for the Hospital’s re-designed and re-imagined Peri-operative Services, which will soon unveil state-of-the-art operating rooms and surgical services on one expanded, patient-centered floor.
+The addition of the RRSPU is one of many highly-anticipated upgrades planned for the Hospital’s re-designed and re-imagined Peri-operative Services, which will soon unveil state-of-the-art operating rooms and surgical services on one expanded, patient-centred floor.

 The floor’s new advanced digital capabilities mean pathologists in the RRSPU will be able to project images of microscopic quick sections onto operating room TV monitors for immediate consultation with surgeons providing them with quicker access to the critical pathology preliminary diagnosis they need to alter a patient’s treatment plan.